MyraReeves/Quest/README.md

 # 🧝 A Hero's Quest 🧝‍♀️

-This was the final JavaScript project for the first of three JavaScript courses within earning the _**Full-Stack Development With JavaScript**_ certificate from the University of Washington.
+This was my final JavaScript project for the first of three JavaScript courses within earning the _**Full-Stack Development With JavaScript**_ certificate from the University of Washington.

 Graded: December 2024